Skip to main content

 Growth Hormone Peptide Therapy a New Frontier

 Peptide therapies represent an exciting evolution in regenerative and preventative medicine.
-Instead of replacing a hormone directly, certain peptides, known as secretagogues, stimulate the body’s own production of (GH) from the pituitary gland.
+Instead of replacing a hormone directly, certain peptides, known as secretagogues, stimulate the body’s own production of growth hormone (GH) from the pituitary gland.
 This approach can produce a more natural, pulsatile release of GH, which has numerous benefits for body composition and metabolic health, indirectly supporting the cardiovascular system.

 • Sermorelin ∞ A growth hormone-releasing hormone (GHRH) analogue that directly stimulates the pituitary to produce and release GH.